 Through The New American Colleges & Universities Student Exchange you can spend a semester at one of twelve campuses nationwide.

-|What are some of the opportunities available?
+What are some of the opportunities available?

 Opportunities are extensive.
 Many include field study, internships, and special projects.

 Every college city or town has special characteristics that can make it a robust learning laboratory.
-One value of a national consortium is that it provides educational opportunities in locations and cultures that may be different than that of your home campus community.

 Here are just a few examples:

 - If you attend an institution in a suburban or rural location, consider making the city your classroom by enrolling in North Central College’s Chicago Term, Wagner College’s New York City Semester, or Arcadia University’s Philadelphia Semester.
 Through coursework, fieldwork, and internships, you will learn about the opportunities and challenges of high-density, high diversity, urban centers.

 - You may be a music major who wants to learn more about the business end of the industry with a semester in Music City, USA.
 Belmont University in Nashville is your answer.